-"Stop.."
-Laughing at me?
+"Stop…" Laughing at me?
 Mocking me?
 "Just stop."

 "I wanted to show you my home.
-My real home."
-I lift my head to gaze at him and he holds my eyes steadily.
+My real home," I say.
+I lift my head and he holds my gaze, listening.
 "I feel like I know so much about you, that you've given up everything to me freely and I've just bottled it all up from sight.
 I just want to let you in, for once.
 For real.
 That's why I had to bring you out here, because otherwise, it's not real."

 "Thank you," Peeta says, softly, finally.

-"There's... a closet, in my house.
+"There's... a closet in my house.
 Not the victor one, but my old house, above the bakery.
-It's full of old things, junk really, boxes of silverware my father got when my grandmother died and old pictures of my brothers and me."
-Peeta's voice is no more than a whisper, and slowly, infinity slowly, he raises my hand to his face and momentarily rests his lips there.
+It's full of old things.
+Just junk really: boxes of silverware my father got when my grandmother died and old pictures of my brothers and I." Peeta's voice is a whisper, and slowly, infinity slowly, he raises my hand to his face and momentarily rests his lips there.
 "I used to hide there.
 When she would get really bad..."

 "No, it's not stupid."

-"It is," Peeta sighs, pulling himself back up and my hand away from his face.
-We are level again and I feel my stomach withering, thinking again of that day when our eyes briefly met across the school yard.
-The ugly, purple swollen side of his face.
+We stare at each other and I feel my stomach withering, thinking again of that day when our eyes briefly met across the school yard; the ugly, purple swollen side of his face.

-"You were starving and hunting at the same age.
-You weren't afraid of facing wild dogs or bees.. or bears!
-All the while I was hiding in little rooms.
-Sounds cowardly to me," Peeta says, smiling weakly.
-"You're braver."
+"You were starving and hunting at the same age," he says.
+"You weren't afraid of facing wild dogs or bears.
+All the while I was hiding in a cupboard.
+Sounds cowardly to me.
+You're much braver."

 "Doesn't mean I'm not terrified."

 I feel vulnerable.
 The tear that my father's death left in my heart now always in Peeta's sight, forever.
 He'll always know about the insignificant, but entirely important to me, bow and arrow out here.
 What if he told someone?
-Why can't I bear to let him know about this weak spot?
-Why do I want to run, run and forget him completely, pretend this never happened, but my heart is pounding at the same time?
+Why was it so unbearable to let him know about this weak spot?
+Why do I want to run and forget him completely, pretend this never happened, but my heart is pounding at the same time?

 Without warning, I kiss Peeta.

 I push away, gasping, my face going blood-red.
 He looks guilty.
-He tries to pull away, but my fingers tighten around his hand still in mine, stalling him.
+He tries to pull away, but my fingers tighten around his hand, stalling him.

-"You told Haymitch that you want him to save me, again," I rush out.
+"You told Haymitch that you want him to save me again," I rush out.

 "I can't let you die," Peeta replies, just as fast.
 "You have something to live for, I don't."